dragoonDorise/pegasus-android-metadata/README.md

 [Retroid Pocket 2+ Compatibility List](https://tinyurl.com/RP2PlusGameSettings)

-## Bundled Pegasus Theme
+## Bundled Pegasus Themes

 <img src="https://raw.githubusercontent.com/dragoonDorise/RP-Switch/main/screenshots/RG552.jpg">
 <img src="https://github.com/dragoonDorise/RP-epic-noir/blob/main/screenshots/hero-odin.jpg?raw=true">

-You can install any [Pegasus Theme](https://pegasus-frontend.org/tools/themes/), but I'm providing two of my own that is adapted to all kinds of screens, 4:3 as seen on the Retroid Pocket 2 and 2+, 5:3 as the one in the RG552 or 16:9 like Ayn's Odin screen.
+You can install any [Pegasus Theme](https://pegasus-frontend.org/tools/themes/), but I'm providing two of my own that are adapted to all kinds of screens, 4:3 as seen on the Retroid Pocket 2 and 2+, 5:3 as the one in the RG552 or 16:9 like Ayn's Odin screen.

 ## Retroarch configuration